kblum/luno-csv-parser/README.md

-# BitX CSV Statement Parser
+# Luno CSV Statement Parser

-A basic parser for [BitX](https://bitx.co.za) CSV statements.
+A basic parser script for [Luno](https://www.luno.com) (formerly [BitX](https://bitx.co.za)) CSV statements.

+The script currently only supports BTC/ZAR pairs.

 The script is written in [Ruby](https://www.ruby-lang.org) and only uses standard libraries (no additional gems are required).